-When you work in this field long enough, you notice some strange coincidences that tie one to thing to another through the years.
+When you work in this field long enough, you notice some strange coincidences that tie one thing to another through the years.

 I had that experience yesterday.